MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 ### Review
 In this lab, you have completed:
-- Implemented Management Groups
+- Implement management groups.
-- Created custom RBAC roles
+- Create a custom RBAC role
-- Assigned RBAC roles
+- Assign RBAC roles
+- Create a custom RBAC role.
+- Monitor role assignments with the Activity Log.

 ## Key takeaways